 Taking care of a garden and actually seeing the result of your work is an excellent antidote against depression and self-criticism.
 Especially for those who are no longer active in professional fields, gardening provides a sense of accomplishment and pride.
 The goal of gardening is to get results, so make sure to have a list with the top products for gardening.

 Mastering a new skill and focusing on a relaxing activity are very helpful when it comes to relieving anxiety symptoms and can also help prevent depression.
 Gardening also helps keep the brain young.
-Being out in nature and focusing on your garden are truly refreshing for the brain.
+Being out in nature and focusing on your garden is truly refreshing for the brain.

 Gardening helps control blood pressure

 A lot of people don’t like to work out, and maintaining a regular fitness program feels like a chore.
-Gardening, on the other hand, is a pleasant and relaxing activity which people enjoy doing daily or every other day.
+Gardening, on the other hand, is a pleasant and relaxing activity that people enjoy doing daily or every other day.
 This way, just by gardening for half an hour, you can keep your blood pressure under control.

 Just like high blood pressure, frail bones are another indicator of aging for women.
 Vitamin D is essential for healthy bones, and being outdoors, in the natural sunlight, is the best way to get enough vitamin D.